The Insider’s Guide to Cyber Monday Deals

 - December 26, 2020 - Day after Christmas, Boxing Day in some countries

 The Monday after Thanksgiving is Cyber Monday.
 It usually starts at midnight Eastern time.
 All major online stores use this day as an excuse to have sales and other promotions like free shipping.
 Get your shopping done without venturing out and fighting for parking.

 Early Access to Deals

-Unlike Black Friday, there are few if any deals leaked out ahead of time.
-Only a couple stores like Dell and eBay have teased us beforehand.
-Many theorize that what goes on sale during Cyber Monday is what is left over from Black Friday.
+Unlike Black Friday, there are few if any ad scans or deals leaked out ahead of time.
+Only a couple stores like Dell and eBay have teased beforehand.
+Many theorize that what goes on sale during Cyber Monday is what is left over from Black Friday, (Yes you will see unsold items from Black Friday) yet most majors stores reserve inventory only for Cyber Monday.
 Smart shoppers need to plan ahead to reap the benefits of this one day sale.

 Looking at the past, serves as a preview of what many be available this year.
 There are highlights from last year: